dalmatinerdb/docs/benchmarks/jpc.rst

 haggar
 ``````

+The haggar instance was modified to use a persistant TCP connection instead of reopening the socket for every actor every second.
+It uses the Streaming TCP API with the ``prefix`` as bucket and forces a flush after each complete send (2k metrics).

-a precompiled binary can be downloaded form `here <https://cloudup.com/cvikDf2TcpA>`_ it is compiled from `this source <https://github.com/dalmatinerdb/haggar>`_.
+A precompiled binary can be downloaded form `here <https://cloudup.com/cvikDf2TcpA>`_ it is compiled from `this source <https://github.com/dalmatinerdb/haggar>`_.
 The shasum is ``501bf8c41dfd9b4fafcc79fc6f0232367535fa0c  haggar.ddb.bz2``.

 Per hagger node we start 8 instances (one per vCPU), all instances on one hagger node connect to the same ddb node, the prefix is just a increasing number for the bucket: